microsoft/live-share/docs/getting-started.md

 </tr>
 </table>

-By downloading and using Project Cascade, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).
+By downloading and using Visual Studio Real-Time Collaboration, you agree to the [license terms](http://aka.ms/project-cascade/license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

-> **Tip:** Be sure to start up VS or VS Code once with Project Cascade installed before attempting to join a collaboration session as this wires up the handler for the join web page.
+> **Tip:** Be sure to start up VS or VS Code once with Visual Studio Real-Time Collaboration installed before attempting to join a collaboration session as this wires up the handler for the join web page.

-## Signing into Project Cascade from within your IDE/editor
+## Signing into Visual Studio Real-Time Collaboration from within your IDE/editor

 ### Signing in from Visual Studio